Oofles/rsac21-ransom/LAB_FILES/creation.md

 7. Now cursor down to line 153 that should contain the function "rsa.randomOAEP".
 8. Change this to "rsa.EncryptOAEP" and nothing else on the line.
 It is case sensitive.
 9. Use ctrl+x, then y, and enter, to save.
-10. Again build running `sudo env GOOS=windows GOARCH=386 go build main.go` (Capitilization matters!)
+10. Again build running `sudo env GOOS=windows GOARCH=amd64 go build main.go` (Capitilization matters!)
 11. Rename the executable. `sudo mv main.exe test264.exe`
-12. Make a second version of this one for 32 bit systems by running `env GOOS=windows GOARCH=386 build main.go`
+12. Make a second version of this one for 32 bit systems by running `env GOOS=windows GOARCH=386 build main.go` (Pay attention to the architecture change this will matter for detections.)
 13. Rename the executable. `sudo mv main.exe test232.exe`

 ### Now you are just being mean